lcnetdev/scriptshifter/doc/hooks.md

    b.
 If all ignore tokens are scanned and there is no match, the application proceeds with the next step at the same cursor position.
-4. Tokens in the relevant `map` of the transliteration table are compared, one by one in the order established in 1.b, with the string at the cursor position.
+4. Tokens in the relevant `map` section of the transliteration table are compared, one by one in the order established in 1.b, with the string at the cursor position.
 The amount of characters compared is equal to the length of the token.

    a.
 If there is a match, the transliteration indicated in the token is added
       to the output list, and the cursor advanced by the number of characters in the token.

    b.
 If there is no match, the next token is tried.
 If all the tokens have
       been tried and still no match results, the single character at the current position is added verbatim to the output list, and the cursor